phonkee/goexpose/README.md

 Example:
 --------

-in folder example/ there is complete example for all tasks.
+in folder example/ there is complete example for couple of tasks.
+You can find example [here!](example/config.json)

 @TODO:
 add tests